Bia (rapper)

-Bianca Miquela Landrau (born August 16, 1991), known professionally as Bia, is an American rapper who debuted on the Oxygen reality television series Sisterhood of Hip Hop.
-She signed to Pharrell's I Am Other record label, in partnership with RCA Records in 2014.
+Bianca Miquela Landrau, known professionally as Bia, is an American rapper, singer, and songwriter who debuted on the Oxygen reality television series Sisterhood of Hip Hop.
+She signed to Pharrell Williams' I Am Other record label, in partnership with RCA Records in 2014.
 Her first EP, Nice Girls Finish Last: Cuidado, was released in 2018.
 She is best recognized for featuring on the 2016 single "Safari" by J Balvin and "Best on Earth" by Russ in 2019.
 In early 2020, Bia signed a new record deal with Epic Records, releasing her second EP, For Certain, on December 11, 2020.
 The EP spawned the single "Whole Lotta Money", which later was released as a remix featuring Nicki Minaj and reached the top 20 of the Billboard Hot 100.

 Early life

 Landrau was born in Medford, Massachusetts.
 She is of Puerto Rican and Italian descent.
 In an interview with Oxygen's website, she spoke about wanting to become a rapper at a young age after attending studio sessions with rappers and helping them record.
-Landrau attended college briefly, but after realizing it did not suit her, she dropped out and began bartending to pay for studio time.
+Landrau attended Bunker Hill Community College briefly, but after realizing it did not suit her, she dropped out and began bartending to pay for studio time.
 She moved to Los Angeles, California, full time in 2017.